amahi/ios/README.md

 - You may require to run `$ pod update`
 - `$ open AmahiAnywhere.xcworkspace` and build.
 - The build may fail with a missing ApiConfig.swift file
 - This file has developer/production credentials/endpoints and should not be shared.
-Email support at amahi dot org a copy of this file.
+Email support at amahi dot org for a copy of this file.

 ### Code Practices
 Please help us follow the best practice to make it easy for the reviewer as well as the contributor.